How to make takoyaki with fish: A delicious cod ball recipe

-- Thinly slice the spring onions and mince 1 tbsp of pickled ginger.
+- Thinly slice the spring onions and chop up 1 tbsp of pickled ginger.

 - Cut the cod into small pieces.
-If cooked properly, it will fall apart in nice flakes.
+If cooked properly, they'll fall apart into nice flakes.

 - (If you do not wish to make your dashi batter from scratch, you can find takoyaki mix in most Japanese grocery shops and online)

-- Add 1 cup plain flour, 2 teaspoons baking powder, and 1/2 tsp salt into a mixing bowl and whisk until combined
+- Add 1 cup plain flour, 2 tsp baking powder, and 1/2 tsp salt into a mixing bowl and whisk until combined.

 - Add 1 tsp soy sauce, 1 1/2 cups dashi, and 2 large eggs to the dry mixture.